E10

 • Check wiring: Follow the bumper harness back to the main PCB.
 Ensure connectors are secure and wires are not pinched.

-• Replace faulty parts: If a switch does not click or test correctly, replace the NAC bumper switch set or complete bumper sensor assembly.
+• Replace faulty parts: If a switch does not click or test correctly, replace the NAC bumper switch set or the complete bumper sensor assembly.

 Warning: Do not operate the mower with the bumper disabled; collision detection is essential for safe operation.